European Factors to Watch-Flat start eyed as sales updates disappoint

-LONDON, April 15 (Reuters) - European stocks were seen opening flat on Tuesday as disappointing sales updates from bellwether companies such as cosmetics group L'Oreal and drugs firm Roche put a lid on investor sentiment, which had been boosted by strong U.S. data the previous day.
+LONDON, April 15 (Reuters) - European stocks were seen opening steady on Tuesday as the threat of costly sanctions against Russia and disappointing sales updates from bellwether companies such as cosmetics group L'Oreal and food company Nestle capped appetite for shares.

-Adverse currency moves weighed on first-quarter sales at Roche Holding AG , which came in slightly below the average analyst forecast in a Reuters poll despite a healthy uptake of its new cancer medicines.
+Adverse currency moves weighed on first-quarter sales at Roche Holding AG , which came in slightly below the average analyst forecast despite a healthy uptake of its new cancer medicines.

-"While shares have bounced off recent lows, we expect sequential operational improvement this year and reiterate our Overweight stance," analysts at Barclays wrote in a note.
+"While shares have bounced off recent lows, we expect sequential operational improvement this year and reiterate our 'Overweight' stance," the analysts wrote in a note.

-Austrialian-listed shares in Rio Tinto's edged higher after the global miner said it remained on track to meet its full-year target despite an 8 percent drop in first-quarter shipments, which it blamed on weather-related disruptions in Australia and Canada.
+Austrialian-listed shares in Rio Tinto's were flat after the global miner said it remained on track to meet its full-year target despite an 8 percent drop in first-quarter iron ore shipments, which it blamed on weather-related disruptions in Australia and Canada.